draftdev/startup-marketing-checklist/README.md

 - [ ] Find and reach out to local small business journals (eg: [Crain's Chicago](http://www.chicagobusiness.com/section/Contact-Us&template=mobile))
 - [ ] Find and reach out to local bloggers or journalists in your industry
 - [ ] Find Reviews or lists of similar products.
 Ask to be added or leave a comment about your product.
+- [ ] Create and run a "link-building" campaign.

+  ##### Link-building
+  - [ ] Ask bloggers with list articles to add your site to their content.
+  - [ ] Find professors and students with `.edu` sites to link to your content.

 ### Paid Promotional Channels
 Here are sites and services that will help you promote your product for a price.
 Includes lists of online advertisers, commission-based referral networks, and sponsorship programs.